 A blog.
 By starting a blog, you’ll be able to continuously add regular and fresh content to your website.
 You’ll have the chance to establish yourself as an expert in your field, while giving your SEO efforts a well-deserved boost.
 Give our blog maker a go, when you're ready to start.

 Expert tip from Allison Lee, Editor-in-Chief at Wix.com

 Blogs don’t get enough credit for their long-term advantages.
 In the long run, a blog can serve as a huge traffic driver and a way to connect with future customers (case in point: our Wix Blog is the first touchpoint for millions of people who may have never stumbled onto our site otherwise).
 That said, a blog is a long-term commitment—it requires a well thought-out strategy and consistent maintenance.

 An informative FAQ page.
 Save yourself and your clients some time (and frustration) by including an FAQ page to provide answers to questions that may naturally come up as visitors browse your site.

 An online booking system.
 Allow customers to schedule and pay for appointments or classes directly from your site.
 This way, you can spend less time playing phone tag and more time growing your empire.

 A testimonials page.
 This provides you with the perfect place in which previous, satisfied customers can sing your praises.
 Nothing is more impressive to a potential client or buyer than positive, unbiased reviews.

-06. Craft a fitting color palette
+06. Craft a website color scheme

 The use of color is not only for making your site look pretty.
 Your color palette should align with your brand identity.
 Color psychology is important to take into consideration, as colors have the power to affect and evoke specific emotions and behaviors.